Pfizer asks FDA to OK COVID-19 booster shots for all adults

 While all three vaccines used in the U.S. continue to offer strong protection against severe COVID-19 illness and death, the shots’ effectiveness against milder infection can wane over time.

-Pfizer’s new study concluded a booster could restore protection against symptomatic infection to nearly 96%, even as the extra-contagious delta variant was surging.
+Pfizer’s new study concluded a booster could restore protection against symptomatic infection to about 95%, even as the extra-contagious delta variant was surging.
 Side effects were similar to those seen with the company’s first two shots.

 A median of 11 months after their last Pfizer vaccination, trial participants were given either a third dose or a dummy shot.
 Researchers tracked any infections that occurred at least a week later, and so far have counted five cases of symptomatic COVID-19 among booster recipients compared to 109 cases among people who got dummy shots.

 The Biden administration had originally envisioned boosters for all adults, but faced a stinging setback in September when the FDA’s scientific advisers rejected extra Pfizer doses for everyone.
-The panel wasn’t convinced that young healthy people needed another dose, particularly when most of the world’s population remains unvaccinated.
+The panel wasn’t convinced that young healthy people needed another dose, particularly when most of the world’s population remains unvaccinated, and instead recommended boosters just for certain groups — one of a series of decisions about extra doses for all of the three vaccines used in the U.S.

+Also, anyone eligible for a booster doesn’t have to stick with their initial vaccination type and can get a different company’s vaccine, what’s called mixing and matching.

-Still, under today’s policies about 2 of every 3 vaccinated adults is expected to qualify within the next few months -- and many who don’t nonetheless can score an extra shot because most vaccine providers don’t check qualifications.
+About 194 million Americans are fully vaccinated.
+Under today's policies, authorities already estimated about 2 of every 3 vaccinated adults could qualify for a booster within the next few months.
+Many who don't meet the criteria often score an extra shot because many vaccine providers don't check qualifications.

-And regardless of the initial vaccination, the U.S. has cleared getting a booster of a different company’s vaccine, what’s called mixing and matching.
+FDA spokeswoman Alison Hunt said the agency would review Pfizer’s application “as expeditiously as possible,” but would not set a timeline for a decision.
+She also said the FDA hasn’t yet decided whether to convene its panel of outside experts to vet the data.

-If the FDA authorizes Pfizer boosters for all adults, the Centers for Disease Control and Prevention then will make recommendations for how to use them.
+If the FDA authorizes Pfizer's request for expanded boosters, the Centers for Disease Control and Prevention then will make recommendations for how to use them.

 Globally, boosters also are a hodge-podge.
 Some countries restrict them to older or medically fragile people while others have few restrictions.
-Israel, for example, has authorized Pfizer boosters for anyone 12 and older.
+Israel, for example, has allowed Pfizer boosters for anyone 12 and older.
+Canada's health regulator on Tuesday authorized Pfizer boosters for people 18 and older.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.